manuel-serrano/hiphop/doc/api.md

 Attributes and children of the node:

-* __Either__ `signal`: a string that represents the signal to emit;
+* `signal`: a string that represents the signal to emit;

-* __or__ a standard expression;
+* __OR__ `value`: an expression.

-* takes at least one child.
+* Takes at least one child.

-This instruction immediately preempts its body when its guard is true in the instant.
+This instruction immediately preempts its body when `signal` is present, or when `value` evaluation is true in the instant.
 In this case, the state (registers) of the body are unmodified.

 Unlike the preemption Abort, Suspend doesn't terminates when it preempts its body, but makes a pause.